FormidableLabs/victory/docs/src/content/docs/victory-selection-container.md

 `VictorySelectionContainer` is used to enable selecting data points within a highlighted region.
 Clicking and dragging will select an x-y region, and add the `active` prop to any elements corresponding to data points within the region.
-Create a select-box control by tying the set of selected data points to other elements, such as filtered table.
+Create a select-box control by tying the set of selected data points to other elements, such as a filtered table.

 `VictorySelectionContainer` is similar to `VictoryBrushContainer`. `VictoryBrushContainer` may be used to identify the domain of a selected region, whereas `VictorySelectionContainer` may be used to